Yash621/Destin/README.md

 The users can :

-* (asterisk) Find the cabs neaby.
+* Find the cabs neaby.

--Compare fairs of different cabs.
+* Compare fairs of different cabs.

--Book them to navigate to their location.
+* Book them to navigate to their location.

--A map feature is also integrated with the app where users can see the real time pathway from their current location to the destination where they want to navigate   to.
+* A map feature is also integrated with the app where users can see the real time pathway from their current location to the destination where they want to navigate   to.

    ![alt text](https://github.com/Yash621/Destin/blob/master/assets/Screenshot_2021-09-27_11-50-01%20(1).png)